xhsdf/rtile/README.md

-Ruby script for tiling and window placement.
+Ruby script for manual tiling and window placement.

 #Demo using Openbox